yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 [Lock-free]() data structures instead use atomics directly, where an update reads the old value, computes the new, and retries the CAS until no other thread has interfered (e.g. C++'s *std::atomic*, Java's *AtomicInteger*).
 This guarantees that some thread always makes progress even if others stall, whereas a lock holder preempted mid-section blocks every waiter.
 The subtlety is that a location can change from $A$ to $B$ and back to $A$ between the read and the CAS, which then succeeds though the state moved beneath it, known as the [ABA problem]().

 These primitives are best understood through classical synchronisation problems.
 The [producer-consumer]() (bounded buffer) problem has producers and consumers sharing a fixed-size buffer, and needs a mutex to protect it plus two semaphores (or condition variables) to block producers when it is full and consumers when it is empty.
 The [readers-writers]() problem schedules many readers and rare writers over one shared object without starving either side, and maps directly onto the read-write lock.
-Both illustrate that correct synchronisation fits the primitive to the access pattern rather than wrapping every operation in a lock, while scope matters equally, as one coarse lock serialises the very parallelism threads were meant to buy, whereas finer locks recover it only by setting a thread to hold several at once, the setup for a failure of the cure's own making.
+Both illustrate that correct synchronisation fits the primitive to the access pattern rather than wrapping every operation in a lock, while scope matters equally, as one coarse lock serialises the very parallelism threads were meant to buy (the GIL being the extreme case), whereas finer locks, as in free-threaded CPython, recover it only by setting a thread to hold several at once, the setup for a failure of the cure's own making.

 {% comment %}
 Why two families exist — synchronisation answers TWO different needs, not one: